This year, we’ve taken some inspiration from some famous figures from British history when it comes to planning our new years resolutions…

 Although the image of King Henry VIII as some grotesque barbarian who tore through piles of meat with his hands has been largely dispelled, Tudor feasts were extravagant and at times lasted for several days.
 Featuring prominently on menus were birds such as swan, peacock and seagull, so it is perhaps no surprise that following a jousting accident Henry’s waist grew to around 54 inches wide.

-We’re sure our waists will have grown throughout the festive period, too, so we aim to cut down on the meat, eat a little less and move a little more.
+We’re sure our waists will have grown throughout the festive period, too, so for our new years resolutions we aim to cut down on the meat, eat a little less and move a little more.

 Many a monarch has been known for being appalling with money – from King Henry III who ran out of money during his ambitious renovation of Westminster Abbey, to King John, who set huge taxes to cover his spending.
 But perhaps the most renowned spendthrift of all was the Prince Regent, later King George IV, who was known to lavish money needlessly, which led to the building of Brighton’s rather unusual Royal Pavilion, among other luxuries.